mvac7/TARP/README.md

 Tone generator control based on two square wave oscillators.

-You can disable generator B by pressing the "A + B" switcher and you can modify the frequency offset from the "OFFS" field (0 to 255).
+You can disable the generator B by pressing the "A + B" switcher and you can modify the frequency offset from the "OFFS" field (0 to 255).

 It contains a software envelope generator with 8 different waveforms, which can modify the parameters of speed or whether cyclical.
 It also includes a control